rahulrajdixit/Ransomware-Script-For-Demo/README.md

 - `encrypt.py`: For encrypting all the files using Fernet Encryption
 - `decrypt.py`: For decrypting all the files.

 A separate file named "key_file.key" is generated during the encryption process, and the key present within this file is used during the decryption process.
-Please note that the generated key is unique every time "encrypt.py" secript is run, and the key within "key_file.key" is replaced every time.
+Please note that the generated key is unique every time "encrypt.py" script is run, and the key within "key_file.key" is replaced every time.

 A password is required during the decryption process, which is asked by the script.
 The current password to decrypt the files is `ransome` (Check line 37 of `decrypt.py` file for a better understanding).